Homie-Ai-project/homie_orchestrator/docs/installation.md

 # Installation Guide - Jetson Nano with RAUC

-This guide covers the complete installation of Homei Orchestrator on a Jetson Nano device with RAUC (Robust Auto-Update Client) for A/B system updates.
+This guide covers the complete installation of Homie Orchestrator on a Jetson Nano device with RAUC (Robust Auto-Update Client) for A/B system updates.

 ## Prerequisites